Why Secure Coding Matters

 engineering teams?

 Yes.
-Programs are most effective when
+Programs are most effective

-delivered in focused sessions aligned
+when delivered in focused sessions

-to sprint cadence, with role-specific
+aligned to sprint cadence, with

-labs that map directly to active
+role-specific labs that map directly

-engineering responsibilities.
+responsibilities.

 How do we start a pilot with SecDim?